 There are some other fun, little spots nearby that line the beach, such as the One Love Bar and Grill, but Soggy Dollar is definitely the best.

 Don’t ever want to leave the Soggy Dollar Bar?
-Stay at Ivan’s Campground for the prettiest campsite around!
+Stay at Ivan’s Campground for the prettiest campsites in the Virgin Islands!
 It is walking distance to Soggy Dollar and is such a fun place to camp.
 They have tent camping or camping cabins if you want electricity and a fan.
 We went tent camping and it was amazing.
 Such a prime location, and SO affordable.
 Insider Tip: Bring a mat, the sand is harder than it looks!

 It didn’t make our top 5 list but another place worth mentioning is Duffy’s Love Shack in Red Hook, St. Thomas.
 It is not on the beach, rather it is in a parking lot!
 But they have fun cocktails that come in crazy cups, worth stopping by if in the area.